datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/aes-operator.md

-# The Edge Stack Operator
+# The Ambassador Operator

-The  Edge Stack Operator is a Kubernetes Operator that controls the complete lifecycle of Ambassador in your cluster.
+The Ambassador Operator is a Kubernetes Operator that controls the complete lifecycle of Ambassador in your cluster.
 It also automates many of the repeatable tasks you have to perform for the Ambassador Edge Stack.
 Once installed, the AES Operator will automatically complete rapid